 This project will not damage or significantly alter nearshore essential wildlife habitat or finfish and shellfish habitat in the shallow subtidal and nearshore waters of the State.
-There are no State-listed rare or endangered species at this site as referenced in State DEEP Determination No. 201900416 issued on January 21, 2019 by the Natural Diversity Data Base.
+There are no State-listed rare or endangered species at this site or nearby next door to the west at the Dowling home or two houses to the northeast at Banever's, both of which went through DEEP permitting and their NDDB Determinations are an attachment to this application for general information immediately adjacent to this site.

 The composition of the shoreline is not of high habitat value according to the New London County Soil Survey and it is not being changed.
+The deck will be pile supported and so the area of the contract will be limited to the piles, approximately 15SF and concrete pedestals on boulders, maybe a hundred square feet.
 The shoreline is currently rocky and will remain so after the project is complete.
 There are no special breeding habitats or natural species population characteristics in this area and alterations to the shoreline are not significant and will not change the general, natural characteristics of the shoreline habitat.

-This project has been designed specifically to be compliant with requirements of the zoning regulations to preserve conserve soil and vegetation and afford citizens the ability to preserve and enjoy their property and will do so without adversely affecting the environment on usurping the public's rights of access to and enjoyment of the resources of Niantic Bay and Long Island Sound.
-The project is an open, pile supported deck consistent with FEMA's "no obstruction" criteria and was designed specifically with that intent.
+This project has been designed specifically to be compliant with requirements of the zoning regulations to preserve conserve soil and vegetation and afford citizens the ability to preserve and enjoy their property and will do so without adversely affecting the environment or usurping the public's rights of access to and enjoyment of the resources of Niantic Bay and Long Island Sound.
+The project is an open, pile supported deck consistent with FEMA's "no obstruction" criteria and was designed specifically with that intent on those bases, approval is requested.

-Respectfully submitted, DOCKO, INC.
+Respectfully submitted, Docko, Inc.